-Before moving on, it is worth mentioning that the original formulation of the \DEF model, which leads directly to Eq.~\eqref{DEFscalareq}, suggests that it is the coupling to matter that controls and triggers scalarization.
-Indeed, when $T=0$, as is the case for \bh{s}, Eq.~\eqref{DEFscalareq} becomes $\Box \varphi= 0$, and admits only constant $\varphi$ solutions for stationary and asymptotically flat configurations by virtue of a no-hair theorem by \textcite{Hawking:1972qk} (this remains true when one includes a potential, see~\textcite{Sotiriou:2011dz}).
-However, our earlier analysis and the correspondence between the \DEF model and action \eqref{eq:ActionphisqR} at the linearized level, makes it clear that the \DEF model is part of a broader class of theories in which scalarization is present and controlled by the couplings to curvature, rather than matter, and this observation has been crucial for the development of models that exhibit \bh scalarization.
-It is the fact that $R$ and $T$ are related through the trace of the theory's generalized Einstein's equation [cf.~Eq.~\eqref{eq:DEF_EinsteinEq}] which allows for both interpretations in the \DEF model.
+Before moving on, we mention that the original formulation of the \DEF model, which leads directly to Eq.~\eqref{DEFscalareq}, suggests that it is the coupling to matter that controls and triggers scalarization.
+Indeed, when $T=0$, as is the case for \bh{s}, Eq.~\eqref{DEFscalareq} becomes $\Box \varphi= 0$ and admits only constant $\varphi$ solutions for stationary and asymptotically flat configurations by virtue of a no-hair theorem by \textcite{Hawking:1972qk} [this remains true when one includes a potential; see \textcite{Sotiriou:2011dz}].
+However, our previous analysis and the correspondence between the \DEF model and action \eqref{eq:ActionphisqR} at the linearized level makes it clear that the \DEF model is part of a broader class of theories in which scalarization is present and controlled by the couplings to curvature, rather than matter, and this observation has been crucial for the development of models that exhibit \bh scalarization.
+It is the fact that $R$ and $T$ are related through the trace of the theory's generalized Einstein equation [cf.~Eq.~\eqref{eq:DEF_EinsteinEq}] that allows for both interpretations in the \DEF model.